jacadzaca/dbcpy/README.md

 The SpellRecord is especially *large* and the [RecordReader.read_record](https://github.com/jacadzaca/dbcpy/blob/master/dbcpy/records/record_reader.py) method is not suited for reading *large* records like that.
 It handles smaller records (like ItemRecord) well enough (~1 second).
 The simplest fix would be to implement a SpellRecord specific RecordReader.

+## How to contribute?
+1. Ensure that your commits have meaningful comments
+2. If your contribution is small (e.g it fixes a minor bug) increment revision (the last digit of version) in [setup.py](https://github.com/jacadzaca/dbcpy/blob/master/setup.py)
+3. Provide test-cases

 ## Legal Note
 World of Warcraft is a registered trademark of Blizzard Entertainment and/or other respective owners.